grommet/grommet/src/js/components/Anchor/README.md

 **global.focus.border.color**

 The color around the Anchor when in focus.
+Expects `string | { dark: string, light: string }`.

-Defaults to `#FD6FFF`.
+Defaults to

 ```
-string | { dark: string, light: string }
+#FD6FFF
 ```

 **anchor.color**

 The color of the label text and icon strokes.
+Expects `string | { dark: string, light: string }`.

-Defaults to `{ light: '#1D67E3', dark: '#6194EB' }`.
+Defaults to

 ```
-string | { dark: string, light: string }
+{ light: '#1D67E3', dark: '#6194EB' }
 ```

 **anchor.fontWeight**

 The font weight of the label.
+Expects `number`.

-Defaults to `600`.
+Defaults to

 ```
-number
+600
 ```

 **anchor.textDecoration**

 The text decoration of the label.
-Refer to https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration for possible values.
-Defaults to `none`.
+Refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration) for possible values.
+Expects `string`.

+Defaults to

 ```
-string
+none
 ```

 **anchor.hover.fontWeight**

 The font weight of the label when hovering.
+Expects `number`.

-Defaults to `undefined`.
+Defaults to

 ```
-number
+undefined
 ```

 **anchor.hover.textDecoration**

 The text decoration of the label when hovering.
-Refer to https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration for possible values.
-Defaults to `underline`.
+Refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration) for possible values.
+Expects `string`.

+Defaults to

 ```
-string
+underline
 ```

 **anchor.hover.extend**

 Any additional style for the Anchor when hovering.
+Expects `string | (props) => {}`.

-Defaults to `undefined`.
+Defaults to

 ```
-string | (props) => {}
+undefined
 ```

 **anchor.extend**

 Any additional style for the Anchor.
+Expects `string | (props) => {}`.

-Defaults to `undefined`.
+Defaults to

 ```
-string | (props) => {}
+undefined
 ```